 To celebrate the quatercentenary of the King James Bible in 2011, Oxford University Press has published Bible: The Story of the King James Version 1611-2011 by Professor Gordon Campbell, Professor of Renaissance Studies in the School of English at the University of Leicester.
 This is the definitive account of the book’s creation and impact; reviews have been excellent.

 In addition, OUP has published the King James Bible: 400th Anniversary Edition, an exact reproduction of the original 1611 edition, right down to every typographical error, differing only in using Roman font instead of hard-to-read Gothic font.
 This volume includes a detailed essay by Professor Campbell.

-Throughout 2010 and 2011, Professor Campbell is giving public talks and speaking at academic conferences on the subject of the ‘KJV’.
+Throughout 2010 and 2011, Professor Campbell gave public talks and speaking at academic conferences on the subject of the ‘KJV’.